charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### PARALLELISM AID
-To simplify parallelism managing, four modifiers has been added. one_at_a_time(method modifier): for synchronized methods, or containing synchronized blocks, to indicate that one thread at a time executes the job. tour_monitor : attribute modifier on a synchronization lock object declaration, to ease understanding of the synchronization. for_every_thread : attribute modifier on a volatile attribute declaration, highlightning the usability of the attribute in parallelism conditions.
+To simplify parallelism managing, four modifiers has been added. one_at_a_time(method modifier): for synchronized methods, or containing synchronized blocks, to indicate that one thread at a time executes the job. turn_monitor : attribute modifier on a synchronization lock object declaration, to ease understanding of the synchronization. for_every_thread : attribute modifier on a volatile attribute declaration, highlightning the usability of the attribute in parallelism conditions.
 dependent_activity: method modifier for synchronized methods containing a wait() call on a monitor object.
 Four equivalent annotations have been added for the framework.